Balsamic Grilled Vegetables

 What vegetables can you BBQ?

 You can actually cook almost any vegetable on the grill.
-The only exception is something like cucumbers that has too much water to work.
+The only exception is something like cucumbers that have too much water to work.
 Here are some we love to include:

 What temperature should vegetables be grilled at?

 To ensure your vegetables have time to get tender on the inside before burning on the outside, it is best to grill them at around 400 degrees or medium-high heat.
-Also if you are using a grill basket, make sure to preheat it on the grill as well.
+Also, if you are using a grill basket, make sure to preheat it on the grill.

 What to Serve with Balsamic Grilled Vegetables